tomrijntjes/connexion-example/README.rst

 Connexion Example REST Service
 ==============================

-This example application implements a very basic "pet shop" REST service using the `Connexion`_ Python library.
+This example application expands on the very basic "pet shop" REST service using the `Connexion`_ Python library by adding a PostgreSQL backend and Pony ORM.

 Connexion is a framework on top of Flask_ to automagically handle your REST API requests based on `Swagger 2.0 Specification`_ files in YAML.